-I am currently investigating the multi-faceted (e.g. social, cultural, economic) value of Australian silo art and other rural murals.
+I am currently investigating the multi-faceted (e.g. social, cultural, economic) value of Australian silo art.

-Continuing this research on larger scales is important to help optimally facilitate the capacity of this silo art (and other forms of street art) to empower local communities, activate places and support the social sustainability of rural and regional Australian towns across the country for years to come.
+Continuing this research on larger scales is important to help facilitate the capacity of silo art to empower local communities, activate places and support the vitality and sustainability of regional Australian towns across the country for years to come.

 I have presented my earlier research into Australian silo art at international events in Copenhagen, Denmark (Murals, Community, Place for Urban Professionals), and Adelaide, Australia (Institute of Place Management Conference).

 I am conducting this research in collaboration with local groups and organisations.

 Please get in touch if you would like to know more about collaborating.

 Griffith University's Branding and Consumer Research Network is a group of international branding/consumer research experts who aim to be part of the forefront of research and education within this domain.
 Partnerships with industry, government, and various academic disciplines are paramount for the ongoing success and sustainability of this network.
 Key research areas include alternative perspectives on brands as social objects, contemporary issues in brand strategy and place branding.

 International Creative Placemaking Network

 I am honoured to be leading the Research dimension of Street Studies (Denmark-based NGO) recently launched Creative Placemaking Network.
 This informal and passion-based network facilitates knowledge sharing and collaboration between researchers, practitioners (including artists, of course!) and policymakers involved or interested in: